 Dipping your toe in the over 50 dating pool is like any other adventure: Scary, bewildering and exhilarating!
+Especially now with COVID-19, many (or all) of people looking for a love match are looking online.

 To feel prepared, you need to prep: do you look your best, feel your best and sound your best?
 We’re so lucky, we have so many more resources available to us to find like-minded partners!

 When thinking about using dating apps over 50, keep the pool idea in mind: The pool has a deep and shallow end and if you only paddle in the shallow end, you’re closing yourself off to meeting many wonderful people.
-Fortune favors the bold and if you don’t make risks, you won’t garner the reward!
+Fortune favors the bold and if you don’t take risks, you won’t garner the reward!

 Dating over 50 is less about finding “the one,” and more about finding a compatible partner who wants the same things as you.

-Whether you are widowed, divorced or enjoying an established career, it’s time to put energy toward your love life.
+Whether you are widowed, divorced, or enjoying an established career, it’s time to put energy toward your love life.
 Instead of finding someone to have a family with, our attentions turn to finding a person who can celebrate life’s joys with us.
 Using a dating app can be a simple way to start the process.
-Before I dive into the variety of dating apps for women over 50, let me give you a few tips to help you have a positive dating app experience and put your best profile forward:
+Before I dive into the variety of dating apps for women over 50, let me give you a few tips to help you have a positive dating app experience and put your best profile forward.

 Listen to Your Intuition